-We'll introduce you to the wide contexts relating to fashion promotion.
+You’ll be introduced to the wide contexts relating to fashion promotion.
 The unit begins with a critical engagement with the subject 'fashion' in all its forms.
-Fashion is all around us, in retail outlets, brands, magazines, on the internet, within lifestyle advertising and in cultural practices such as art, film, music and dance.
+Fashion is all around - in retail outlets, brands, magazines, on the internet, within lifestyle advertising and in cultural practices such as art, film, music and dance.
 Through a series of lectures and group discussions, you'll be introduced to the key concepts of fashion as a vehicle of cultural communication.

 Fashion Styling and Photography

-This unit provides you with an introduction to a knowledge of fashion styling and photography, appropriate to a selected pathway.
-Industry software is taught through a series of workshops and demonstrations.
-And you'll have the opportunity to experiment with new and traditional media, as well as using image and text within your practice.
+This unit is designed to provide you with a period of introductions of knowledge of fashion styling and photography, which will be appropriate to a selected pathway.
+Industry software will be taught through a series of workshops and demonstrations.
+You will have the opportunity to experiment with new and traditional media, as well as using image and text within your practice.

 Fashion Visual Communication